trggr/botsad/README.md

 Once the crawler finishes, I have a 3693 HTML pages stored locally.

 The next step is to understand how each page is organized.
-The page has a lot in it, but the most interesting part is between two tags <article> and </article>.
+The page has a lot in it, but the most interesting part is between tags "article" and "/article".

 I loop through HTML files one by one, and perform a series of steps on each file.
 (Refer to the source file src/botsad/core.clj)